JackNova/packt-love/README.md

 - edit you configuration variables in app_config.py
 - create a project on google-app-engine and ensure to update the deployment script with your application id (replace your-app-id)
+- set your account email in the Daily exception report section of the cron.yaml file

     chmod 755 deploy.sh

-#launch the application locally
+###launch the application locally

     ./deploy.sh serve

-#publish the app
+###publish the app

     ./deploy.sh production